 Article written by: Julia Casey

-Victoria Steele’s personal mission is to help remove some of the stigma associated with jail time as well as mental illness.
+Victoria Steele’s personal mission is to help remove the stigma associated with incarceration as well as mental illness.
 As someone who was formerly incarcerated, she pursues this purpose every day with gusto.

 Victoria came to the East Coast from Louisiana when she was in middle school, arriving with some untreated childhood trauma.
 As a young teen she got involved in the wrong circles and began using drugs, which is when her health began to decline.
 By the age of sixteen, she was hooked on heroin and under the supervision of a state-owned detention center in Hartford.